xuancanhit99/ai_model_gateway/docs/api.md

 X-Perplexity-API-Key: YOUR_PERPLEXITY_API_KEY
 ```

-If not provided, the service will fall back to the API keys specified in the `.env` file.
+If not provided, the service will attempt to use the user's selected key for the provider (managed via the UI) or fall back to the API keys specified in the `.env` file.

+**Note on Failover**: For endpoints that interact with AI models (Text Generation, Vision, Chat Completions), the gateway implements an automatic API key failover mechanism.
+If the initially chosen key fails with specific errors (e.g., 401, 429), the system will automatically try the next available key for that provider associated with your account.
+See the main README for more details on the failover logic.

 ## ❤️‍🩹 Health Check